Kia EV4 review

 Interior and dashboard design

-The EV4 uses the same dashboard design as the EV3, including the trio of screens housed within a single unit and a column-mounted gear selector, which is also where you’ll find the start button.
+The EV4 largely uses the same dashboard design as the EV3, including the trio of screens housed within a single unit and a column-mounted gear selector, which is also where you’ll find the start button.
 But unlike its sibling, there’s no sliding mini-table on the centre console, just a storage space which we think owners will find more useful.

 Materials and build quality

-There’s no hiding the fact that the EV4’s interior is mostly of hard plastic, but Kia has managed to dress things up by using various finishes and textures for the different surfaces.
-The door panels in the base Air model, for instance, feature light grey, sofa-like fabric and plastic that looks like it's made from crushed carbon fibre.
-There is also some metal-effect trim on the dashboard to break things up, plus there are some squidgy materials dotted around, and everything in the cabin feels solid.
-However, some rivals just feel more plush.
+There’s no hiding the fact that the EV4’s interior is mostly made from hard plastic, but Kia has dressed things up by using various finishes and textures for the different surfaces.
+The door panels in the base Air model, for instance, feature light grey, sofa-like fabric and plastic that looks like it’s made from crushed carbon fibre, while the GT-Line gets artificial-leather dash and seat trim.

 Sat-nav, stereo and infotainment